 I believe we could easily see 1,000+ mt of global Gold ETF demand and 2,000+ mt of gold coin and bar investment during the next market meltdown.
 However, total global gold investment demand could approach 4,000 mt and exceed it if the Fed and Central Banks lose control of the markets.
 And, it’s not a matter of “IF,” it is a matter of “WHEN.”

 According to the World Gold Council, total gold demand in 2016 was 4,350 mt, with total gold investment demand of only 1,587 mt.
 Thus, gold investment accounted for only a little more than a third of overall gold demand last year.
 When global gold investment demand surges to 3,000 or even 4,000 mt, where is the supply going to come from when investors around the world realize the GIG is up?

 Lastly, the critical WILDCARD in the gold market is the retail investor.
 The retail investor accounts for 98-99% of the market.
 So, when the retail investor gets spooked as FEAR starts to motivate their investing decisions, we could see insane Gold ETF demand.
 Unfortunately, there may not be enough physical gold to go around.
 Thus, Gold ETFs may not be able to access the metal to increase their inventories in relationship to rising demand.

 So, it makes perfect sense that the real FIREWORKS in the gold market will take place where 99% of the market makes the decisions.
-While the 1-2% of precious metals investors would most certainly increase the gold and silver holdings during the next market crash, it’s the retail investors that will totally overwhelm the gold market.
+While the 1-2% of precious metals investors would most certainly increase their gold and silver holdings during the next market crash, it’s the retail investors that will overwhelm the gold market.